Police Department Brenham Texas

 Kevin Mertz had a dispute concerning Officer Mayo, a member of the Brenham PD.

-Officer Mertz admitted that he lied about calling 911; he later admitted that Mayo only tried to stop him from making the phone call, believing he was calling her mother.
+Later, Mertz admitted that he lied about calling 911; he also admitted that Mayo, only tried to stop him from making the phone call, believing he was calling her mother.

 Why didn’t County Attorney Renee Mueller file charges against Kevin Mertz for giving a false police statement?